Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A CT scan is a series of X-rays that are put together by a computer.
 You may have CT scans of your chest, abdomen, and pelvis.
 These are to check for signs of cancer in other organs like your liver or lungs.
-The test may look at nearby lymph nodes or glands.
+The test shows nearby lymph nodes or glands, too.
 Lymph nodes are common places for stomach and other cancers to spread.

 A CT scan is painless.
-It is not invasive.
 You may be asked to hold your breath 1 or more times during the scan.
 You may be asked to drink a contrast dye 4 to 6 hours before the scan.
 Or your healthcare provider may inject the dye into your vein through an intravenous line (IV).
 The dye helps to show certain tissues and organs better on the images.
 The dye may cause a warm feeling in your face or chest.
 Tell your healthcare provider if you’re allergic to or have had a reaction to the dye in the past.

 An ultrasound uses sound waves and a computer to make images.
-An endoscopic ultrasound is done from inside the stomach.
+An EUS is done from inside your stomach.
 It uses a tool called an endoscope.
 An endoscope is a thin, flexible tube with a light and a tiny camera.
 The scope has a special ultrasound tool at the tip.
 This test shows how far cancer has spread into the wall of your stomach and nearby tissues and lymph nodes.
-It is more accurate than a CT scan.
 It gives very specific information about the stage of your stomach cancer.
-This information helps your health care providers plan your treatment.
+This information helps your healthcare providers plan your treatment.

-Before the test, your throat is sprayed with anesthetic.
+Before the test, your healthcare provider will spray your throat with anesthetic.
 This numbs your throat and helps prevent gagging.
 You may also receive medicine to help you relax.
 The endoscope is put into your mouth or nose.
-It is gently guided down into your throat, your esophagus, and then your stomach.
+It’s gently guided down into your throat, your esophagus, and then your stomach.
 It sends images to a computer.

-EUS can show how far the tumor has grown in or through the walls of your stomach.
+An EUS can show how far the tumor has grown in or through the walls of your stomach.
 EUS can also look at lymph nodes around your stomach to see if cancer cells have spread to them.
-Your health care provider may pass a thin needle from the endoscope through your stomach wall and into nearby lymph nodes.
+Your healthcare provider may pass a thin needle from the endoscope through your stomach wall and into nearby lymph nodes.
 Then he or she can take tiny pieces tissue from the lymph nodes.
 This is called a biopsy.
-The tiny pieces of tissue are sent it to a pathologist to see if they have cancer cells.
+The tiny pieces of tissue are sent it to a pathologist to see if they have cancer cells in them.

 An MRI scanner uses large magnets and a computer to make images.
 This creates very clear images.
 An MRI is used to see if cancer has spread outside of your stomach.
-For example, it can spread to lymph nodes, or to the liver or pancreas.
+For instance, it can spread to lymph nodes or to your liver or pancreas.
 An MRI is not used as often as CT scans to look for the spread of stomach cancer.
 But it can help show if the cancer has spread to your brain and spinal cord.

-For this test, you lie still on a table as it passes through a tube-like scanner.
+For this test, you’ll lie still on a table as it slides into a long, narrow, tube-like scanner.
 The scanner sends a radiofrequency waves at the area of your body to be viewed.
 A computer puts together the data to create a 3-dimensional image of the inside of your body.

-When the scanner is working, it is very loud.
-You may be given earplugs or headphones to wear.
+When the scanner is working, it’s very loud.
+Your healthcare provider may give you earplugs or headphones to wear.
 The scanner is a small space.
-If you are uncomfortable in small spaces, you may be given a sedative.
-Take this before this test.
-Some hospitals and clinics have open MRI scanners.
-These are less confining.
+If you’re uncomfortable in small spaces, you can ask for a sedative to take before this test.
 A 2-way intercom will let you talk to technician during the test.

 This test helps show whether cancer has spread beyond the stomach.
-During the test, your healthcare provider injects a mildly radioactive sugar (glucose) solution is injected into one of your veins.
+During the test, your healthcare provider injects a mildly radioactive sugar (glucose) solution into one of your veins.
 Cancer cells use the glucose more quickly than normal cells do.
 A scanner makes images that show where the glucose has collected.
 This shows areas that may be cancer.